-We have also responded on an informal basis to the Fire Advisor about the proposal not to enact all of the fire safety changes required by the Grenfell Tower Inquiry.
+We have also responded on an informal basis to the Chief Fire and Rescue Advisor and Inspector for Wales, about the proposal not to enact all of the fire safety changes required by the Grenfell Tower Inquiry.

 We continue to support premises throughout North Wales in their efforts to reduce the fire risks present; this is achieved by education, auditing and formal notices.